openSUSE/yomi/README.md

     - kernel-default
 ```

+## `services` section

+We can list the services that will be enabled or disabled during boot
+time.

+* `enabled`.
+Array.
+Optional

+  List of services that will be enabled and started during the boot.

+* `disabled`.
+Array.
+Optional

+  List of services that will be exclicitly disabled during the boot.

 ## `users` section

 In this section we can list a simple list of users and passwords that